 The college offers one four-year degree program in engineering.
-This general engineering program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012; telephone: 410-347-7700, www.abet.org.
+This general engineering program is accredited by the Engineering Accreditation Commission.
 This program is accredited under the general criteria for basic level programs, not under program criteria for specific branches of engineering.
 Within this program, students may choose to concentrate in chemical engineering, civil engineering, computer engineering, electrical engineering, environmental engineering, mechanical engineering, or an interdisciplinary field.